Yamuna continues to flow near warning level in Delhi; water level likely to increase further | Headlines

 Delhi's Water Minister Satyendar Jain had Monday said the government was ready to deal with any flood-like situation.
 The India Meteorological Department has also warned of "heavy to very heavy" rainfall in northwest India, which is likely to increase water levels of the river.

-"Heavy to very rainfall is likely in northwest India over the next three to four days due to the northward shifting of the monsoon through," Kuldeep Srivastava, the head of the regional forecasting center of the India Meteorological Department, said.
+Kudeep Srivastava, the head of the regional forecasting centre of the India Meteorological Department, said, "Heavy to very rainfall is likely in northwest India over the next three to four days due to the northward shifting of the monsoon trough."

 - READ MORE ON: